 Monthly Utilities and Telecom Expenses

-Phone and telecom vary more — expect roughly $140 per line on common estimates, but some sources put averages up to $210.
+Phone and telecom vary more—expect roughly $140 per line on common plans, though some sources reach $210.

-For budgeting, plan about $353/month for renter utility bundles and closer to $804/month if you own, remembering internet, trash, or yard services can shift totals by $50–$100.
-Additionally, related costs like air conditioning and furnace maintenance can unexpectedly impact your overall monthly expenses.
+For budgeting, plan about $353 a month for renter utility bundles and closer to $804 if you own.
+Internet, trash, or yard services can shift totals by $50–$100.

 Typical Monthly Utility Bills

-If you’re planning a budget for Scottsdale, expect your monthly utilities and telecom to run in predictable ranges: energy bills average about $215 a month, basic utilities (electricity, gas, water) commonly total $248–$284, and renters typically pay roughly $353 for all utilities while homeowners average about $804.
+If you’re planning a budget for Scottsdale, expect monthly utilities and telecom in these ranges: energy bills average about $234, basic utilities (electricity, gas, water) commonly total $248–$284, renters typically pay roughly $353 for all utilities, and homeowners average about $804.

 - Core utilities: $248–$284 (electricity, gas, water)